Curse of the Starving Class

 Curse of the Starving Class is a play by Sam Shepard, considered the first of a series on family tragedies.
 Some critics consider it part of a Family Trilogy that includes Buried Child (1979) and True West (1980).
 Others consider it part of a quintet that includes Fool for Love (1983) and A Lie of the Mind (1985).
 The play was commissioned by Joseph Papp and premiered in London in 1977 before playing at Papp's New York Shakespeare Festival in 1978.

 Production history

 The play was initially produced in London at the Royal Court Theatre on April 21, 1977, directed by Nancy Meckler.
 The play was commissioned by Joseph Papp.

-Curse of the Starving Class premiered Off-Broadway at the New York Shakespeare Festival, on March 2, 1978, presented by Joseph Papp.
-The play closed on April 9, 1978.
+Curse of the Starving Class was premiered Off-Broadway at the New York Shakespeare Festival, on March 2, 1978, presented by Papp.
+It closed on April 9, 1978.